 There’s also a rich Gaelic heritage to be found in mountain placenames – yet another great reason to explore the Cairngorm plateau.

 NOTE: The mountain railway may be used for access in some circumstances.
 In summer, train passengers are only allowed to view from the top station and its viewing terrace.
-Access in winter conditions is highly weather dependant and may require use of ice axe and crampons.
+Access in winter conditions is highly weather dependant – please contact us first to discuss options.